nawabahmadreshi/documentation/pages/getting-started/matching-accuracy.md

 - Click the `+` button
 - Add `SafariServices.framework`

-### Set the domain for cookie matching for non-app.link domains
+### Set the domain for cookie matching for non-bnc.lt domains

 Because our SafariServices.framework matching method works based on comparing the cookie Branch set on a click to the cookie set with the SFSafariViewController, it's critical that the domain match the link being clicked.
 By default, we assume that your domain is on the `app.link` domain.
 If you want to override it, you must add the domain you want to the `Info.plist` like so.